Apple Pay for web

 1connect-src, https://*.checkout.com2frame-src, https://*.checkout.com3script-src, https://*.checkout.com4img-src, https://*.checkout.com

-When the customer is ready to pay, you must send a server-side request to securely create a PaymentSession
+When the customer is ready to pay, send a server-side request to securely create a PaymentSession object.
+The PaymentSession contains the information required to handle all steps of the payment flow.

 - Set

-to the selected country's currency code
+currencyto the selected country's currency code.

 post